tdwg/website/conferences/2024/schedule/index.md

 ## [Full program in Oxford Abstracts](https://virtual.oxfordabstracts.com/#/event/6771/program)

 You must be a registered user and logged-in to view the program.
 If you are a registered virtual participant, the OA program gives you access to Zoom sessions.
+[Virtual registration](/conferences/2024/registration/) is still open.

-If live sessions are too far out of your timezone, we will be posting recordings YouTube as fast as we can.
+If live sessions are too far out of your timezone, we will be posting recordings on YouTube as fast as we can (12-24 hrs).
 Find the links in session descriptions, clickable on the program.

 ## Schedule of talks in sessions